-The tuition rate is set by the North Carolina General Assembly and is subject to change for the 2019-2020 academic year.
+The tuition rate is set by the North Carolina General Assembly and is subject to change.
 Visit the Business Office website (CCCC tuition) for the most up-to-date information.

 A senior citizen may audit a course section without payment of any required tuition or registration fee.